moverboom/php-design-patterns/src/Behavioral/Memento/DISCUSSION.md

 # Memento
-Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
+Without violating encapsulation, capture an externalize an object's internal state so that the object can be restored to this state later.
 This pattern is also known as Token.
-Sometimes you want to be able to restore and object to its previous state to, for example, allow users to undo operations or recover the previous state in case of an exception.
+Sometimes you want to be able to restore an object to its previous state to, for example, allow users to undo operations or recover the previous state in case of an exception.
 The problem here is trying not to violate encapsulation, which would happen is the state is exposed.
 The pattern consists of two parts: the _memento_ object and the _originator_.